sylvanovich/FlixMovieProject/README.md

 <img src="http://g.recordit.co/R10dH2OjNZ.gif" width=250><br>

 ### Notes
+One thing that was challenging: Implementing the steps of what I have learned in order to design the DetailViewController after a user is presented the MovieGridViewController screen.

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).